amallad3/Project-2/README.md

 If you have any questions about the diagram, make an issue [here] (https://github.com/amallad3/Project-2/issues)

-**If possible, avoid modifying files in your browser and use the git feature provided by your IDE.
-It is hard to see which code was modified.**
+**If possible, avoid modifying files in your browser.
+It is hard to see which code was modified.
+Use the git feature provided by your IDE.**